-- Determination of Eligibility: Generally, the taxpayer can reduce their profit from their losses.
+Generally, the taxpayer can reduce their profit from their losses.
 The individual and C Corporation can claim net operating loss (Here, Corporation and owner both have to pay taxes on their income).
 The deduction of Net Operating loss cannot claim by the partnership firms and S corporation (it has some tax benefits).
-But, these deductions can be claimed by the members, stockholders, or partners of partnership firms or S Corporations from their share of income.
+Members, stockholders, or partners of partnership firms or S Corporations can claim these deductions from their share of income.

-- Calculation of Net Operating Loss: Only allowable deductions are deducted from taxable income while calculating Net Operating Losses.
-The following items which are included in the computation of taxable income are not included while calculating Net Operating Loss:
+Only allowable deductions are deductible from taxable income while calculating Net Operating Losses.
+The following items included in the computation of taxable income are not included while calculating Net Operating Loss: